Nergal: Iconography

 Nergal's role as a war god was exemplified by some of his attributes: mace, dagger and bow.
 A mace with three lion-shaped heads and a scimitar adorned with leonine decorations often appear as Nergal's weapons on cylinder seals.
 He was also often depicted in a type of flat cap commonly, but not exclusively, worn by underworld deities in Mesopotamian glyptic art.

 Bulls and lions were associated with Nergal.
 On the basis of this connection it has been proposed that minor deities with bull-like ears on Old Babylonian terracotta plaques and cylinder seals might have been depictions of unspecified members of Nergal's entourage.
+An entry in the explanatory god list An = Anu ša amēli seemingly associates Nergal with chameleons, as his title Bar-MUŠEN-na, explained as "Nergal of rage" (ša uzzi) is like a scribal mistake for bar-gun3-(gun3)-na ("the one with a colorful exterior"), presumed to be the Akkadian term for chameleon; Ryan D. Winters suggests that the animal's color changing might have been associated with mood swings or choleric temperament, and additionally that it was perceived as a "chthonic" being.

 War standards could serve as a symbolic representation of Nergal too, and the Assyrians armies in particular were often accompanied by such devotional objects during campaigns.
 A similar symbol also represented Nergal on kudurru, inscribed boundary stones.